 It is important to remember that we assessed the causal linkages for each of the 27 linkages for each participant site.
-For a site to receive a T-DA score greater than 50% meant that the entire pattern of link-support scores was consistence with the expectations of the program developer and the various theories underlying the logic model, i.e., the entire network of causal mechanisms was confirmed.
-For a PA to receive an overall T-DA score greater than 50% meant that the average of the overall T-DA scores was greater than 50%.
+For a participant to receive a theory-driven attribution (T-DA) score greater than 50% meant that the entire pattern of link-support scores was consistence with the expectations of the program developer and the various theories underlying the logic model, i.e., the entire network of causal mechanisms was confirmed.
+For a PA to receive an overall T-DA score greater than 50% meant that the average of the overall T-DA scores, across all projects, was greater than 50%.